ritza-co/replit-docs-2/docs/teams-edu/inviting-teachers-students.md

+---
+sidebar_position: 4
+---

 # Inviting teachers and students

 To invite people with their Replit username or email address, follow the steps during [team creation](/teams-edu/intro-teams-education).